fedebarabas/fedebarabas.github.io/_pages/projects.md

 permalink: projects/
 date: 2018-02-18
 modified: 2018-03-25
+excerpt: "Projects big and small I've been working on"
 ---

-# Projects big and small I've been working on

 <div>
 {% for post in site.categories.projects %}